vikash1976/b2b-ingestor/README.md

 ```

 ## How To
-- For or clone this repo
+- Fork or clone this repo
 - Run ***mvn test***